 Connecting families with current research projects is critical to further stomach cancer prevention efforts.
 Participating in research studies can be interesting, personally rewarding and can help advance the fight against stomach cancer.

-To help, you can determine if your family qualifies for participation in these studies or assist in finding families who do qualify by sharing the information with your medical care providers and genetic counselor.
+To help advance research, you can determine if your family qualifies for participation in these studies or assist in finding families who do qualify by sharing the information with your medical care providers and genetic counselor.

 In 1998, researchers studying a large New Zealand Maori family discovered a genetic mutation that creates high risks for stomach cancer.
 Because of this study, families around the world now get genetic testing to determine their cancer risk and decide on strategies for prevention.